Vivian Davidson Hewitt

-Vivian Ann Davidson Hewitt (February 17, 1920 – May 29, 2022) was an American art collector, specializing in African-American art, and a former librarian.
+Vivian Ann Davidson Hewitt (February 17, 1920 – May 29, 2022) was an American art collector, specializing in African-American art, and a librarian.
 She was Pittsburgh’s first African American librarian, and later became the first African American president of the Special Libraries Association.
-Her art collection, which she and her husband, John Hewitt, amassed over fifty years, is considered one of the finest collections of artwork by African-American artists and is on exhibit at the Harvey B. Gantt Center for African-American Arts + Culture in Charlotte, N.C.
+Her art collection, which she and her husband, John H. Hewitt, Jr., amassed over fifty years, is considered one of the finest collections of artwork by African-American artists and is on exhibit at the Harvey B. Gantt Center for African-American Arts + Culture in Charlotte, N.C.
 In 2016, she was awarded the honorary title of Dame by Queen Elizabeth II of Great Britain.

-Biography

-Early life
+Early life and education

 Vivian Davidson was born in New Castle, Pennsylvania, on February 17, 1920.
 She was the fourth, out of five, children to Arthur Davidson, a waiter and butler, and his wife Lela, a teacher.
 Her parents were born in North Carolina; they moved to New Castle when Arthur was offered the position of butler to a Pennsylvania senator.
 Vivian Davidson attended the North Street School, George Washington Junior High and New Castle Senior High.

-Professional career

 Davidson received her bachelor's degree from Geneva College, in Beaver Falls, Pennsylvania, in 1943.
+At Geneva, she studied French and psychology, was a member of the French and Writers clubs, and served as co-editor of The Chimes.

+In 1944, she received a master's in library science from the Carnegie Institute of Technology (Carnegie Mellon University).

+Career

-The following year, in 1944, she received a master's in library science from Carnegie Library of Pittsburgh.
-Hewitt was hired as the senior assistant librarian by the Carnegie Library of Pittsburgh following her graduation.
+After she graduated from Carnegie Mellon, Hewitt was hired as the senior assistant librarian by the Carnegie Library of Pittsburgh, Wiley Avenue branch.
 She is believed to be the first African-American librarian in Pittsburgh.

 In 1949, she moved to Atlanta, accepting a position as an instructor-librarian at Atlanta University (now Clark Atlanta University).
-She met her husband, John H. Hewitt a professor at Morehouse College, in 1949 and they were married the same year.
-Their only child, John Hamilton Hewitt III was then born in 1952.
 In 1953 Hewitt moved to New York City and worked for the Crowell-Collier Publishing Co., then moved to be the librarian at the Rockefeller Foundation.
 Hewitt then became the librarian for the Carnegie Endowment for International Peace, in 1963 until her retirement in 1983.

-She also served as the first black president of the Special Libraries Association (SLA) from 1978-1979.
+Hewitt also served as the first black president of the Special Libraries Association (SLA) from 1978 to 1979.